vladimirvivien/go-plugin-example/README.md

 ```

 #### Assert and use plugin value
-The last step is to assert that the loaded symbol is of a type we can use.
+Once we have the symbol loaded, we still have one additional step before we can use it.
+We must use type assertion to validate that the symbol is of an expected type and assign its value to a variable of that type (well, the assignment step is optional).
 In this example, we assert symbol `symGreeter` to be of interface type `Greeter` with `symGreeter.(Greeter)`.
-Since the exported symbol from the plugin module `./eng/eng.so` is a variable with method `Greet` attached, the assertion is true and the value is assigned to `greeter`.
+Since the exported symbol from the plugin module `./eng/eng.so` is a variable with method `Greet` attached, the assertion is true and the value is assigned to variable `greeter`.
 Lastly, we invoke the method from the plugin module with `greeter.Greet()`.
 ```
 func main(){
 ...